How to Join

 Benefits of Joining the Prospect List

 While Osher at Carnegie Mellon currently has a wait time from one to two years for membership, prospects can participate in several activities to become acquainted with the program.
-Prospects are always invited to Osher’s evening lecture series, to multi-day trips, to CMU events, and to some of our luncheons.
+Prospects are always invited to Osher’s evening lecture series, CMU events, and to some of our events.

-Prospects are also eligible to enroll, with the $65 registration fee, in those Osher classes that still have seats available (open courses) after the main membership enrollment period has passed.
-Once registration opens for a given term, prospects will receive an email with a list of open courses.
+Prospects are also eligible to enroll, with the $85/term registration fee, in those Osher courses that still have seats available (see the Open Course List) after the main membership enrollment period has passed.
+Once registration opens for a given term, prospects will receive an email with the Open Course List and Prospect Registration form attached.

 How to Join the Prospect List